ilikepizza107/Project-Plus-All-Stars-Dolphin/Readme.md

   * Client side music toggle in netplay window
   * Spectator button in netplay window
   * Overwrite Dolphin updater functions with our own
-  * Toggle to tag packets with QoS bit
+  * Toggle to disable QoS bittagging

 # Dolphin - A GameCube and Wii Emulator